- Home

 What you need to know

-- City of Lovejoy property tax bills are mailed to property owners every October
+- City of Lovejoy property tax bills are mailed to property owners within the 4th quarter of the year.

 - Payment is accepted in person at Lovejoy City Hall or by mail